 Current Active Cases

 This number is automatically updated as soon as positive Covid-19 cases are reported to the Public Health Department.
-(Please note that our maps below only show data provided at the state level and may not correspond to the Live Active Case number)
+(Please note that our maps below only show data provided at the state level and may not correspond to the Current Active Case number)

 Cases Near Fallon County

 Total Confirmed Cases

 Latest News From The COVID-19 Task Force